nerdnik/PyCliqueTop_2023/README.md

 # PyCliqueTop_2023
 Written on August 28, 2023 by Nikki Sanderson

-PyCliqueTop_2023 is a python version of the MATLAB CliqueTop package by Chad Giusti corresponding to the 2015 PNAS paper "Clique topology reveals intrinsic geometric structure in neural correlations".
+PyCliqueTop_2023 is a Python version of the MATLAB CliqueTop package by Chad Giusti corresponding to the 2015 PNAS paper "Clique topology reveals intrinsic geometric structure in neural correlations".

 Persisent homology (previously computed using the software Perseus) is now computed using the python package Ripser (https://ripser.scikit-tda.org).